Praneeth1136/Praneeth1136/README.md

 - 👋 Hi, I’m @Praneeth1136
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning JAVA
-- 💞️ I’m looking to collaborate with Amazon
+- 💞️ I’m looking to collaborate with STARTUPS
 - 📫 How to reach me praneethkilaparthi@gmail.com

 <!---